tj/axon/Readme.md

 ## What's it good for?

-  Super sockets are not meant to combat zeromq by any means, but provide a nice solution when you don't need the insane nanosecond latency or language interoperability that zeromq provides as super sockets do not rely on any third-party compiled libraries.
+  Super sockets are not meant to combat zeromq nor provide feature parity, but provide a nice solution when you don't need the insane nanosecond latency or language interoperability that zeromq provides as super sockets do not rely on any third-party compiled libraries.